There’s a speed limit on the damage surface ponds can do to ice shelves, but that doesn’t mean they’re not dangerous.

 Still, massive increases in surface melting due to unusually warm weather can trigger catastrophic ice shelf collapses like that of the iconic shelf “Larsen B,” which shattered in 2002.
 Now, a study led by a researcher at the Georgia Institute of Technology has modeled fracture chain reactions and how much water it would take for a repeat of that rare, epic collapse.

 Larsen B’s disintegration was preceded by an atypical heatwave that riddled it with meltwater ponds, focusing researchers’ attention on pond fracturing, also called hydrofracturing.
 They discovered that a melt pond hydrofracturing the ice shelf can prompt neighboring ponds to do the same.
-Concerns grew of possible extensive chain reactions, which the new study addressed.
+Concerns grew about possible extensive chain reactions, which the new study addressed.

 Too much meltwater